Connexion Potton Project

 What is being asked of me?

-If you have access to the Internet and/or a smart phone, you are being asked to link to a site where you will find a short questionnaire where you can provide your contact details.
+If you have access to the Internet and/or a smart phone, you are being asked to link to a site where you will find a short survey where you can provide your contact details.

 Over time, you will be offered an opportunity to answer surveys on issues and priorities for the township but this data will never be stored on the council’s computer systems but rather kept on a more secure site (see further details below).